zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

  – they won’t be released until tomorrow), why are you g oing around incognito?”
 “Incognito” (incognito) is another way of saying in disgu ise, without letting people know who you really are.

 Juliana says, “I’m just getting ready to meet my fans,” the  people who love me so much.
 Erik says, “Depending on whether the reviews are go od or bad, you may be famous – or infamous.”
 “Reviews” here refers to an a rticle in a newspaper or a magazine that tells why someone likes or didn’t like a p articular book, or TV show, movie, song, restaurant, play.
 Reviews are any descr iptions of someone’s opinion about a certain thing.
 People often look at the reviews for books and movies before buying them; they want to know what other  people think.
-Well, Erik says that depending on whether the reviews of the pl ay are good or bad, you may be famous if they are good reviews, or if they are ba d reviews you will be infamous (infamous).
+Well, Erik says that depending on whether the reviews of the pl ay are good or bad, you may be famous if they are good reviews, or if they are bad reviews you will be infamous (infamous).
 “To be infamous” means to be fam ous in the sense that you are well-known, but for bad things that you have don e.
 Everyone knows who you are, but they know about the bad things you did.
-S o if you say someone is infamous, you mean that they are well-known but they ar e well-known for having done something wrong or something bad.
+S o if you say someone is infamous, you mean that they are well-known but they are well-known for having done something wrong or something bad.
 A similar wor d would be “notorious” (notorious), which is the same thing, to be famous for so mething that is bad or negative typically.
 Although, I’ve noticed in recent years many people using notorious to mean the same as famous instead of infamous,  so the meaning is changing in the language, but the dictionary definitio n would tell you that it is being famous for something bad.

 We hope you’re not famous for anything bad.
 In either  case, even if you are, let’s listen now to the dialogue at a normal speed.